nicolasramos-es/odoo/dv_sale_order_extend/README.md

 # Maintainer

-This module is maintained by DIFUSION VISUAL INTERACTIVO SL
+This module is maintained by NICOLASRAMOS.ES

 For support and more information, please visit https://nicolasramos.es